jonasborn/patema/README.md

 ## Storage System
 Before writing data to the tapes, all information is compressed and encrypted.
-This is done using LZMA2 and AES in CTR mode using a 256 bit key.
+This is done using LZMA2 and AES.
 As the ftp server needs to read and write randomly, the data is chunked in single files.

+## Crypto
+Currently there are two ways to encrypt file parts when creating projects:
+CTR and ECB.
+Both of them use a special iv creation based on the password.
+This may not seem secure, using a random read and write system, I just could not find a better solution.
+All files are using a IV, created from the initial IV and the current index of the file.
+The en/decryption is currently under development.

 ## Used software
 ### MinimalFTP